 After the city slips into night, this intrepid media mogul can traverse back to Ronald Reagan Washington National Airport and board his Gulfstream G650—records show the plane has landed there more than at any other airport outside of Seattle.
 If this all keeps up, Seattle will soon become “the other Washington” while we become Washington, DB—District of Bezos.

-BEZOS PHOTO BY ANNIE THEBY; DC PHOTO, UNSPLASH.COM;
+Photography by: BEZOS PHOTO BY ANNIE THEBY; DC PHOTO, UNSPLASH.COM;